Add-on Field Trips

 Weather: Can be anything from gorgeous, warm and dry, to hot and humid or cold and rainy.
 Trips will go rain or shine.
 Generally this area is less buggy than the coast - but there can be mosquitoes and the occasional deer fly.
 Ticks are not usually a problem.
 On nice days, we have worn shorts in the pineywoods, but there is poison ivy and many thorny vines, making long sleeves and long pants and boots advisable.

-Route: The trip will leave the Hampton and drive directly north, with a quick pit stop at Oak Grove on Hwy.
-165, and then onward to the woodpecker site.
-The goal of these trips is to reach our destination in pineywoods in Kisatchie National Forest at daybreak so that we can witness Red-cockaded Woodpeckers leaving their roost holes.
-Once the woodpeckers leave the roost, they range over a large area and can be difficult to locate.
-After the woodpeckers, birding can be somewhat more relaxed.
+Route: Trip will leave the Hampton and drive directly north, and depending on destination with a quick pit stop enroute.
+The goal of these trips is to reach our destination in pineywoods at or near daybreak, especially if there are stacked out Red-cockaded Woodpecker roost holes.
+The woodpeckers will be our primary target.
 Time permitting, the trip often makes it back south for afternoon birding around Lake Charles or the rice fields; participants can also choose to head back early to have some time on Saturday at the harvest site (weather permitting).

 Cameron Coast $25.00/person

 This trip will be offered on Saturday and Sunday.
 Review how the Weather Contingency Plan may affect this trip.

 Habitats: This trip will visit fresh and saltwater marshes, gulf beach, and coastal chenier woods.